Smabbler/Docs/README.md

 # PortalDocs
 This project encompasses a comprehensive guide to utilizing our product effectively.

-Visit samples folder, or github wiki for more.
+Visit samples folder for more.